Routes · Namsan, Jung-gu

 The fountain at the end of the hill

-At the end of the hill road there is a stainless water fountain and the decision point.
-Turn around here for the ~4 km hill-only out-and-back, or keep going up to the tower for the full loop.
+At the end of the hill road, a stainless water fountain and the decision point.
+Turn around here for the hill-only out-and-back, or keep going up to the tower for the full loop.

 - 05